Andrew-S-Rosen/QMOF/data_sources.md

 ## Experimetnal MOFs
 ### CSD
 Most materials in the QMOF Database are taken from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/structures/) (CSD) with their free solvents removed.
 To determine which materials in the CSD are sufficiently MOF-like, we used the list of materials in the [CSD MOF Subset](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.7b00441) and the [2019 CoRE MOF Database](https://pubs.acs.org/doi/abs/10.1021/acs.jced.9b00835).
 Unless otherwise stated, these structures were taken directly from the CSD so that we could use the valuable CSD meta-data to choose which materials to discard in our pre-screening process.
+Note that given the loose definition of a MOF in the CSD MOF Subset, some of these materials may be better classified as coordination polymers.

 All materials taken from the CSD have `_FSR` at the end of their name.
 The `source` flag is set to `'CSD'`.